Visual Arts Building 117 ~ 260-481-6709

 - Implement 2D design principles in order to create compelling and effective artwork in a variety of media, including black and white, color, and digital imagery.
 Implement 3D design principles in a variety of media to articulate form and space.

 Take the next step in your development as an artist.
 Join our successful alumni who have developed their creativity by graduation from our B.A. program.
-Our students have the option of choosing multiple studio courses, beginning with our solid and diverse foundation curriculum for the first two years.
-You’ll be free also to take 21 General Liberal Arts courses in an area which interests you - students have the option to complete a minor in a totally different area!
+Art and Design B.A. students have the option of choosing multiple studio courses, beginning with solid and diverse foundation curriculum for the first two years.
+You’ll be free also to take 21 General Liberal Arts courses in an area which interests you - students have the option to complete a minor in a totally different area.

 You will also receive lots of personal attention and experience from our expert faculty and small studio classes.
 After the first two years, you could also apply for one of our other degree options like the Bachelor of Fine Arts (B.F.A.) or Art Education Bachelor of Arts (B.A.) programs.